kevscon/kevscon.github.io/_posts/2019-04-21-bridge-ratings.md

 The model was developed using 80% of the 1,639 observations (train data) - with the other 20% set aside for evaluation of the model's performance (test data).

 ### Logistic Regression Model
 There are several classification models in the machine learning world.
 For this analysis, logistic regression was selected.
-The major advantage of using this type of model is its interpret-ability.
+The major advantage of using this type of model is its interpretability.
 It provides quantitative insight into how each variable affects the model output - in terms of both magnitude and direction.
 A detailed overview of logistic regression can be found [here](https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc).

 ### Class Imbalance
 One challenge with the data for this analysis was class imbalance - 77% of the bridges fell into the "not poor" class.
 This tends to cause a model to over-predict "not poor".
 To account for this, the "weights" of the two classes in the model's algorithm were modified to place greater importance on the "poor" class.